About r/BeginnerWoodWorking

 The community at a glance

-Roughly 78K members have joined in the past year.
-Popular discussion topics include Wood, Woodworking, and Table.
+Roughly 76K members have joined in the past year.
+Popular discussion topics include Wood, Hard Time, and Looking For.
 Common discussion themes are Advice Requests and Solution Requests.
-Product recommendations often mention tweezer, table saw sled, and router bits.
+Product recommendations often mention saw, router, and dowel jig.

 Community Topics